This post was updated to include numbers from the 2021/2022 season

-During the 2017/2018 season, the most common height for point guards was 6’3″, examples are players like Russell Westbrook, Steph Curry or Damian Lillard.
-The biggest Point Guard was Ben Simmons at 6’10, the smallest was Isaiah Thomas at 5’9.
+During the 2021/2022 season, the most common height for point guards was 6'1", examples are players like Trae Young, Darius Garland, or Fred VanVleet.
+The biggest Point Guard was LaMelocBall at 6'17, the smallest was Facundo Campazzo at 5'10.

 Average Height of Shooting Guards in the NBA

-In comparison to point guards, the change in height of shooting guards was more of a steady rise that has reached a plateau at 6’5″ around the year 2000 and went down to almost 6'4" in recent years.
+In comparison to point guards, the change in height of shooting guards was more of a steady rise that has reached a plateau at 6'5" around the year 2000 and went down to almost 6'4" in recent years.

 NBA Height of Small Forwards

-Similar to the SG position, the SF positions seems to be very well-defined with a majority of players measuring in either 6'5" or 6'7".
+Similar to the SG position, the SF position seems to be very well-defined with a majority of players measuring in either 6'5" or 6'7".
 Examples of SFs at this height are DeMar DeRozan, Joe Harris, and Jimmy Butler.

 How tall are Power Forwards in the NBA?

 Surprisingly, this change of playing style is not reflected at all in the average height of power forwards until the 2019/2020 were players were remeasured.
-Since 1987, they are on average 6’9″ tall with very little year-to-year fluctuation.
-However, the average power forward in 2018 weighs almost 10lbs less than in 2014!
+Since 1987, they are on average 6'9" tall with very little year-to-year fluctuation until height starts dropping to 6'8".